Anadema/Cognitive-Weaponization-Matrix/Readme.md

 # Purpose

 The Cognitive Warfare Matrix (CWM) is a tool to analyze cognitive attacks and enhance defenses before their payloads hit.
-Inspired by MITRE ATT&CK, it maps tactics and techniques of cognitive warfare—manipulating perceptions and decisions via disinformation, social media, or AI—into a grid to spot early warning signs.
+Inspired by MITRE ATT&CK, it maps only techniques of cognitive warfare—manipulating perceptions and decisions into a grid to spot early warning signs.

-Unlike DISARM, which targets disinformation broadly, the CWM focuses on empowering individuals with a clear view of the cognitive battlefield.
+Unlike DISARM framework, which targets disinformation broadly, the CWM focuses on empowering individuals with a clear view of the cognitive battlefield.
 It helps users anticipate and counter psychological effects, offering a proactive way to protect mental and strategic integrity in a complex info landscape.
 <br><br><br>